 Are you planning on taking the project further?

-I am planning on taking up more perfumery based projects, to expand my experience in the perfumery field to really assess if this is something I would like to pursue in the future.
-I have also established working relationships with those who helped organise the exhibition, to give the opportunity to work on more projects.
+I am planning to take up more perfumery-based projects, so that I can expand my experience in the perfumery field to really assess if this is something I would like to pursue in the future.
+I have also established working relationships with those who helped organise the exhibition, so I hope to be offered opportunities to work on more projects with them.

 Why do you love what you do?

-Growing up, I was torn between my passion for chemistry and my inclination towards the arts, working in the perfumery field complements both aspects.
-Allowing me to bring out my creative personality from a scientific stand point.
+Growing up, I was torn between my passion for chemistry and my inclination towards the arts.
+Working in the world of perfumery seems to combine both interests, allowing me to bring out my creative personality from a scientific stand point.